alestella/mcDESPOT_FWF_MS/README.md

 # mcDESPOT_FWF_MS
-A collection of bash and matlab scripts to correlate brain parenchyma free water fraction to lesion load and cognitive impariment in multiple sclerosis
+A collection of bash and matlab scripts to correlate brain parenchyma free water fraction to lesion load and cognitive impariment in multiple sclerosis - work in progress ...
+Fixing a bug issue and going to upload the new scripts.